michaelguild13/Selenium-WebdriverIO-Mocha-Chai-Boilerplate/README.md

 For configuration changes, please read & refer to the `wdio.config.js` file.
 All the information on how to configure this can be found on webdriverio <http://webdriver.io/guide/testrunner/configurationfile.html>

-The global scope for all tests is located in the `before` method inside of the wdio.config.js file
+The global scope for all tests is located in the `before` method inside of the wdio.config.js file.
+So, if you have any vars you want to declare for all your test to have access, you can put them there.

 `before: function (capabilities, specs) {
   ...